-- 2.01 The current application seeks retrospective permission to change the use of the land for the stationing of one mobile home and two touring caravans for residential use and for the keeping of horses, with associated operational development including hard standing, package treatment plant, fencing and utility building. - 2.02 The current application is located immediately east of the land that was included within the application site boundary for planning permission under reference 17/501852/FULL.
+- 2.01 The current application seeks retrospective planning permission for a material change of use of land for the stationing of a mobile home for residential occupation with associated operational development including hard standing, package treatment plant, utility shed, shed and dog run. - 2.02 The current application site forms part of the land that was included within the application site boundary for planning permission under reference 17/501852/FULL.
 The site permitted under 17/501852/FULL included both Greengates, 1 Greengates and 1 Long Lane.
 Since then, the larger site has been split up and sold separately.
 The current application site is at the south-eastern end of the larger site. - 2.03 As such, should all current planning applications be successful there would be - 1 mobile home and 1 tourer as well as the associated development upon 'Greengates'. - 2 mobiles and 2 tourers at '1 Greengates', - 2 mobiles and 1 tourer at Oak Tree Farm, - 1 mobile and 1 tourer '1 Long Lane' and - 2 mobile homes, 2 touring caravans, and associated with the 'Land Adjacent Greengates' and - 1 mobile and 2 tourers associated with 'Land Adjoining Greengates'.